sfeir-open-source/sfeir-school-docker/docs/markdown/05-volumes/00-TITLE.md

 ![center](./assets/images/volumes/ls_volume.png)

-* Note : Le dossier `/var/lib/docker` est situé dans la VM où tourne le démon Docker.
-Cet exercice montre comment y accéder depuis *Windows / Mac*.
+* Note: Directory `/var/lib/docker` is located where Docker Daemon runs (in a VM if not linux).
+This assignment shows how to access it from *Windows / Mac*.

 Notes:
 **/var/lib/docker** est dans la VM de toolbox/d4w/d4m, on ne peut pas y accéder directement.